SingingTree/mp4-manipulator/Readme.md

 ### Windows specific

-- If on Windows copy qt dlls with `/c/Qt/6.0.0/msvc2019_64/bin/windeployqt.exe build/Debug/`, replacing `Debug` with whatever kind of build you've performed.
+- Copy qt dlls with `windeployqt.exe` (e.g. `/c/Qt/6.0.0/msvc2019_64/bin/windeployqt.exe build/Debug/` replacing the Qt path based on where Qt is, and `Debug` with whatever kind of build you've performed).

 #### Building on Windows with clang